Parents

 Is there something our pupils could support your organisation with?
 E.g. Raise awareness of the organisation with social media, create leaflets/flyers, videos, presentations, resources, podcasts, posters, street surveys, market research, re-organising an area, display boards, employee/community charity events or help organise an event to engage with your customers?
 Work Experience can help.

-In turn, you might like to use social media to showcase the wonderful work you are doing in supporting young people’s first steps onto their career ladder.
+In turn, employers might like to use social media to showcase the wonderful work you are doing in supporting young people’s first steps onto their career ladder.

 Please do not hesitate to get in contact should you need any further assistance.